freshbrewedweb/freshbrewedweb.github.io/index.md

 ---
 layout: page
 title: Home
+heading: Modern Web Development, with a caffeinated kick.
 permalink: /
 ---

-# Modern Web Development, with a caffeinated kick.

 Fresh Brewed Web is a Montreal based web development shop focused on delivering high quality websites and web apps, all while contributing to a better web.